SAPreetha/Object-Oriented-Programming-examples/README.md

 3. If a letter is present multiple times.
 Guessing it once is enough.
 It shows up at all places.

-4. Input game level from 1-4 easy, medium, had, superhard
+4. Input game level from 1-4 easy, medium, hard, superhard